w3f/polkadot-wiki/docs/learn-account-restore.md

 ---

-In the case that your Polkadot account needs to backed up and later restored, there are simple ways to take care of this in Polkadot{.js} Browser Plugin, Polkadot{.js}, and Parity Signer.
+In the case that your Polkadot account needs to backed up and later restored, there are simple ways to take care of this in Polkadot{.js} Browser Plugin, Polkadot{.js} Apps, and Parity Signer.
 Note that in order to recover an account, it is necessary that an account is created according to the instructions [here](learn-account-generation).